AdobeDocs/experience-manager-learn.en/help/forms/creating-your-first-osgi-bundle/create-your-first-osgi-bundle.md

 * Open **command prompt window**
 * Navigate to `c:\aemformsbundles\learningaemforms\core`
-* Execute the command `mvn clean install`
+* Execute the command `mvn clean install -PautoInstallBundle` The above command builds and installs the bundle in the AEM server running on `http://localhost:4502`.
+The bundle will also be available on the file system at
-If everything goes well, you should see the bundle in the following location `C:\AEMFormsBundles\learningaemforms\core\target`.
-This bundle is now ready to be deployed into AEM using the Felix web console.
+ `C:\AEMFormsBundles\learningaemforms\core\target` and can be deployed using [Felix web console](http://localhost:4502/system/console/bundles)